GNOME/librsvg/README.md

 ----------------

 Librsvg aims to be a low-footprint library for rendering SVG images.
 It is used primarily in the [GNOME project](https://www.gnome.org) to render SVG icons and vector images that appear on the desktop.
 It is also used in Wikimedia to render the SVG images that appear in Wikipedia, so that even old web browsers can display them.
+Many projects which casually need to render static SVG images use librsvg.

 We aim to be a "render this SVG for me, quickly, and with a minimal API" kind of library.
-The SVG specification is huge, and definitely contains features that are not frequently used in the Real World, if at all.

 Feature additions will be considered on a case-by-case basis.
-Extra points if you provide a proof-of-concept patch, and an example of the situation in which you encountered that missing feature!

 Non-goals of librsvg
 --------------------